Bramayugam: Plot

 One day, Thevan sees the cook digging a grave in the backyard, presumably for himself.
 Terrified, he tries to leave, but is unable to, held back by a spell that makes him sick whenever he tries to cross the gateway, despite begging Kodumon who refuses to let him leave.
 He then realizes that he is losing his memory, unable to recall even his own name or when he arrived at the mansion.
 The cook tells Thevan that the grave is not meant for him, but for the real Potti whose corpse is lying upstairs and is then buried.
-Thevan had came to the realization that the Potti downstairs is in fact the chathan in disguise, who imprisoned the real Potti in the attic and drove him insane, leading to his eventual death.
+Thevan had come to the realization that the Potti downstairs is in fact the chathan in disguise, who imprisoned the real Potti in the attic and drove him insane, leading to his eventual death.
 The only way that the cook and Thevan could escape the manor is by defeating the chathan by extinguishing an ever-burning lamp located in a secret chamber in the granary, and then trapping it in a special chest.

 During an argument with the impersonator Potti, the cook steals the key to the chamber from Potti's waist.
 He opens the chamber and blows out the lamp, weakening the chathan.
 Thevan and the cook then fight the chathan.
 The cook, now revealed to be Potti's illicit son, grabs the ring and sets the chathan on fire, causing the creature inside to emerge.
 As the rightful heir to the ring, the cook attempts to put it on, which would legitimize his ownership over the chathan, but is stopped by Thevan, who believes that the ring's power will corrupt him or any human being who wears it.
 The two start fighting while the fire destroys the mana, causing it to collapse over them.